garyaiki/dendrites/docs/TwitterAlgebird.md

 [BloomFilter](https://twitter.github.io/algebird/datatypes/approx/bloom_filter.html){:target="_blank"} quickly ensures a word is *not* in a dictionary or a set of words and quickly predicts a word is *probably* in a dictionary or a set of words

 [Algebird](https://github.com/twitter/algebird){:target="_blank"} approximators can stream in parallel.
-This, contrived, example uses [Agents](http://doc.akka.io/docs/akka/current/scala/agents.html){:target="_blank"} as a thread safe shared value holder.
+This contrived example uses [Agents](http://doc.akka.io/docs/akka/current/scala/agents.html){:target="_blank"} as a thread safe shared value holder.
 Agents are deprecated in Akka 2.5.

 <img src="png/AlgebirdApproximatorsAgentsFlow.png?raw=true" width="80%" />